Chloe-Ciou/cat-shark-app/README.md

-# Cat Shark Mono-repo
+# Cat Shark App

-This repository contains the frontend and backend of cat shark app
+This repository contains the frontend and backend of cat shark app.

 ## Development Setup